Disability benefits: United States

 In the United States, disability benefits for most Americans are covered and paid for by the Social Security Administration (a government agency).
-There are two main programs administered by the SSA; Social Security Disability Insurance program (SSDI) and the Supplemental Security Income (SSI) program.
+There are two main programs administered by the SSA: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 There is also a specific program for children with disabilities.
+Five states also provide short-term disability benefits for workers who become temporarily unable to work due to illness or injury: California, Hawaii, New Jersey, New York, and Rhode Island.

-Social Security Disability Insurance provides benefits to individuals who have worked and paid Social Security taxes.
+SSDI provides benefits to individuals who have worked and paid Social Security taxes.
 Insurance eligibility is dependent upon Quarters of Coverage (QCs), commonly called "work credits".
 These are allotted based on the earnings for each quarter the individual has worked.
 Work credits ensure coverage until they "expire" on the individual's Date Last Insured (DLI).
 Medical evidence must prove that the onset of disability was before their DLI to receive benefits.
 SSDI recipients become eligible for Medicare after two years of SSDI eligibility.

-Supplemental Security Income (SSI) provides benefits to low-income individuals who are disabled and unable to work, regardless of whether they have worked in the past.
+SSI provides benefits to low-income individuals who are disabled and unable to work, regardless of whether they have worked in the past.
 Individuals must meet income and resource requirements.
 SSI also provides benefits to children under 18 years old, who are disabled and whose parents or guardians have limited income.
 The monthly SSI payment is calculated based upon the Federal Benefit Rate (FBR), and the individual's income.
 Most SSI recipients are immediately eligible for Medicaid and Supplemental Nutrition Assistance Program (SNAP), though program requirements vary by state.

 Some individuals are eligible for both SSI and SSDI.